victorSauceda/plenty-of-dogs/README.md

 ## Pupster

 Welcome to my Pupster App!
 This app allows the user to discover dog pictures using the search method.
 It also allows the user to like and dislike dog pictures using the discover method.
-The user has a 1 in 5 chance of being like back by the dog pictures.
+The user has a 1 in 5 chance of being liked back by the dog pictures.

 ### Live - https://onkurspupster.netlify.app